isovic/racon/README.md

 ```
 Tip: Running Racon iteratively will produce better consensus sequences.
 (But don't forget to re-run the overlap/alignment of your reads to the consensus sequence from the previous iteration.)

+## Updates
+- Significant reduction in memory consumption: 3x less memory required for C. Elegans compared to our preprint

 ## Dependencies
 1. gcc >= 4.8
 2. Zlib - sudo apt-get install zlib1g-dev